Lakebase Data API

 - Delete records using HTTP DELETE requests

-- Execute stored procedures using HTTP POST requests
+- Execute functions as RPCs using HTTP POST requests

 This approach eliminates the need to write and maintain custom API code, allowing you to focus on your application logic and database schema.

 The Lakebase Data API is Databricks' implementation designed to be compatible with the PostgREST specification.
-This means you can use PostgREST documentation, tools, and client libraries with the Lakebase Data API.
 Because the Data API is an independent implementation, some PostgREST features that aren't applicable to the Lakebase environment aren't included.
-For details on feature compatibility, see PostgREST compatibility.
+For details on feature compatibility, see Feature compatibility reference.

 Use cases